-As Saint Martin's first doctoral program, Leadership Studies provides a way in which to bring our Benedictine Liberal Arts approach to undergraduate degree to a doctoral degree.
+As Saint Martin's first doctoral program, Leadership Studies provides a way to bring our Benedictine Liberal Arts approach doctoral education.
 Saint Martin's University is recognized for our student/faculty relationships, engagement, and collaborative approach.
 Our intent is to offer a rigorous yet practical course of study grounded in prevailing theory and a social change/transformation orientation.